 How to Cure Palmar Hyperhidrosis

-In severe cases of palmar hyperhidrosis, patients may choose endoscopic thoracic sympathectomy (ETS), which is an invasive surgery intended to permanently interrupt certain nerve signals to eccrine (sweat) glands.
+In severe cases of palmar hyperhidrosis, patients may choose endoscopic thoracic sympathectomy (ETS), which is an invasive surgical treatment intended to permanently interrupt certain nerve signals to eccrine (sweat) glands.
 However, this treatment has severe side effects, including but not limited to: compulsory sweating all over the body, arrhythmia, heat intolerance, and hypotension.
 Due to these risks, any decision to engage with ETS should be made with extreme caution.

+When you think of Botox, your brain likely jumps first to cosmetic surgery but when patients ask, does Botox help hyperhidrosis, the answer is yes!
 Botox, named for botulinum toxin type A, is a neurotoxin that halts signals to nerve endings.
 This process was initially developed by Allergan for use in muscle disorders, and shortly thereafter became a popular for cosmetic use in the world of cosmetic dermatology and plastic surgery for treating fine lines and wrinkles.
 Dr. Green is an expert platinum Botox injector in NYC and quickly expanded her use of Botox from cosmetic indications to treating patients suffering from hyperhidrosis.

 When it comes to skincare, Botox is typically used to freeze muscles, thus reducing the appearance of fine lines and dynamic wrinkles.
 In the case of hyperhidrosis, Botox is able to interrupt the nervous system’s overactive use of sweat glands as a cooling system for the body.
-Botulinum toxin A will essentially “freeze” sweat glands at or near the injection site, thus reducing excessive sweating and improving your quality of life.
+Botulinum toxin therapy will essentially “freeze” sweat glands at or near the injection site, thus reducing excessive sweating and improving your quality of life.

 Does Botox work for Palmar Hyperhidrosis?